 Final Year Capstone and Research Seminar: Student in their final year required to complete a capstone experience that includes a piece of original research conducted under the close supervision of a faculty member.
 The Physical Sciences Capstone Project (YSC4101) is equivalent to 5MCs and must be taken in both semesters of students’ final year.
 Students in their final year must also enroll in the Physical Sciences Research Seminar (YSC4209) in both semesters, worth 2MCs per semester.
 In this course, students practice their science communication skills, begin the background literature search for their capstone, receive advice on applications to PhD programs and job searches in industry, and are exposed to research and job opportunities outside Yale-NUS via guest speakers.

-Cross-listed Courses, Courses Offered by Other Majors, and Courses Taken at NUS or on Study Abroad
+Cross-listed Courses, Courses Offered by Other Majors, NUS Courses, and/or Study Abroad

-Several courses are cross-listed with Physical Sciences that satisfy our requirement of “25MCs in the major”.
-These include Biochemistry (YSC3214; Life Sciences) and Principles of Biophysics (YSC3243; Life Sciences).
-Students may also fulfill major requirements (either the specifically required courses or the “25MCs in the major”) during study abroad or via courses at NUS with permission of the Head of Studies.
+Several courses are cross-listed with Physical Sciences that count towards fulfilling major requirements.
+At Yale-NUS, these courses include Biochemistry (YSC3214; Life Sciences), Principles of Biophysics (YSC3243; Life Sciences), and several MCS options that fulfil the math requirement (details here).
+Students may also fulfil major requirements (either as substitutes for required courses or as electives for the major) during study abroad or via courses at NUS with permission of the Head of Studies.
 Students are encouraged to consider NUS courses if Yale-NUS is not offering an upper-division elective of interest or if they want to gain additional depth to prepare for graduate studies.